auth0/docs/oauth-implicit-protocol.md

-# Integrating a Mobile or JavaScript App with Auth0
+# Integrating a Mobile or a JavaScript App with Auth0

 Auth0 supports the [OAuth implicit flow](http://tools.ietf.org/html/rfc6749#section-4.2), which is typically used in situations where you can't store the `clientSecret` safely.
 Javascript running in a browser and mobile devices are two common examples.